azam693/PhotoAlbumCreator/bin/win-x64/Resources/README_Libraries.md

-﻿PhotoAlbumGen — a console utility for creating standalone photo albums.
+﻿**PhotoAlbumGen** — a console utility for creating standalone photo albums.

 # Purpose